apear9/riskmapr/README.md

 # The riskmapr shiny apps

 This website/GitHub repository is for the suite of riskmapr shiny apps.
-In this document, we outline how to download, run and use them.
+In this document, we outline how to download and run them.

 ## Contents of the repository